 No inflation isn’t a good thing, either

 Reasonable inflation is also a sign of an economy’s good health.
-Growth is happening, companies are doing well, they are hiring, wages are rising and so prices are going up.
+Growth is taking place, companies are doing well, they’re hiring, wages are rising, and prices are going up.
 This is the basic equation for our modern economies.
-Today, there is cause to wonder at the situation of developed countries, which all report near full employment, with the exception of France.
-Normally, there should be a little inflation all over, which is not the case now.
-Interest rates have never been so low, and money has never been so readily available, with the Fed and the ECB pouring billions into bank coffers (or, as we used to say, setting their printing presses racing).
-Inflation remains contained, at close to zero.
+Today, there is reason to wonder at the situation of developed countries, which all report near full employment, with the exception of France.
+There should normally be a little inflation everywhere, which is not currently the case.
+Interest rates have never been so low, and money has never been so readily available, with the Fed and the ECB pouring billions into bank coffers (in the olden days, we would have said, ‘printing money’).
+Inflation is contained – at close to zero.
 This is astonishing, to say the least.

 How is the inflation rate calculated?

-A “basket” of products and services is analysed.
-Naturally, the choice of what goes into that basket is a subject of great debate.
-For example, in France in particular, the population feels like “everything is getting more expensive”, and yet in 2019 INSEE (National Institute of Statistics and Economic Studies) released an inflation figure close to 1%, suggesting on the contrary stable prices.
+A ‘basket’ of products and services is analysed.
+Naturally, the choice of what goes into that basket is the subject of great debate.
+For example, in France, in particular, the population feels like “everything is getting more expensive” and yet, in 2019, INSEE (The National Institute of Statistics and Economic Studies) released a figure of close to 1% inflation, which would rather suggest that prices were stable.
 The consumer price index (CPI), which forms the basis for calculating inflation, covers multiple families of products and services.
-This yields a fairly broad view of everything we might consume: food, housing, energy, equipment, clothing, tobacco, and so on.
-So, if rents are rising while energy (especially the price of petrol) drops, then the CPI could be close to zero.
+This yields a fairly broad view of everything we might consume: food, housing, energy, equipment, clothing, tobacco and so on.
+So, if rents are rising while energy (especially the price of petrol) is dropping, then the CPI could be close to zero.

-Why is everything getting more expensive when inflation is almost nil?
+Why is everything getting more expensive when inflation is almost zero?

-INSEE, which has, for decades in France, been responsible for gathering pricing information and producing the consumer price index, continues to defend its methods and opposes the relativity of popular perceptions.
-Without taking a stance in this debate, it is still easy to imagine that the “basket” might evolve less quickly than consumer habits.
+INSEE, which has been responsible for gathering price information and producing the consumer price index in France for decades continues to defend its methods and opposes the relativity of popular perceptions.
+Without taking a stance in this debate, it is still easy to imagine that the ‘shopping basket’ might evolve less quickly than consumer habits.
 For example, urbanites who no longer use cars to get around only see regular rises in the price of public transport and not the decline in the price of petrol.
-And there are plenty more parallels which could be drawn.
+And there are plenty more parallels that could be drawn.